 Merrill's Principles of Instruction

-Merrill's Model, created by M. David Merrill, emphasises problem-solving for effective learning.
-It involves five phases: demonstration (visual examples), application (problem-solving exercises), activation (linking new knowledge to prior learning), integration (applying knowledge to real-world tasks), and engagement (task-centric learning).
+Merrill's model, emphasises problem-solving for effective learning.
+It involves five phases: demonstration (visual examples), application (problem-solving exercises), activation (linking new knowledge to prior learning), integration (applying knowledge to real-world tasks) and engagement (task-centric learning).

 Why is instructional design vital in workplace learning?